CAMSCSC/GitBook-Learn/software/worldmachine/worldmachine.md

 A 2D view (useful for texturing) with heightmap textures only.

 ![](wms2d.PNG)
-A 2D view (useful for texturing) with heightmap textures only.
+A 2D view (useful for texturing) with shading only.